 Animals can spread rabies even before they show symptoms.
 There is no cure for rabies once symptoms start.
 Rabies vaccine must be given as soon as possible, before symptoms appear.
 Once the symptoms of rabies start, it is fatal.

 How to protect your family and pets

 To prevent rabies, it is important to avoid all contact with wild animals, including between pets and wildlife.
 Also, ensure your dogs and cats have up-to-date rabies vaccinations.
 List of rabies clinics offered in Ontario can be found at oavt.org.

 If you get bitten or scratched by an animal

-- Contact your family doctor immediately.
-We can provide rabies vaccine to your doctor, if needed.
+Contact your family doctor or go to a hospital emergency room immediately.
+Public Health will provide rabies vaccine to your doctor, if needed.

 If your pet or livestock is bitten by a wild or stray animal

 Contact your veterinarian for advice as soon as possible.

 If you notice a wild or stray animal behaving oddly or aggressively